renn0xtek9/Arithmos/doc/visual-programming/source/loading-your-data/index.md

 # Loading your Data

-Orange comes with its [own data format](https://docs.biolab.si//3/data-mining-library/tutorial/data.html#data-input), but can also handle native Excel, comma- or tab-delimited data files.
+Arithmos comes with its [own data format](https://docs.biolab.si//3/data-mining-library/tutorial/data.html#data-input), but can also handle native Excel, comma- or tab-delimited data files.
 The input data set is usually a table, with data instances (samples) in rows and data attributes in columns.
 Attributes can be of different *types* (numeric, categorical, datetime, and text) and have assigned *roles* (input features, meta attributes, and class).
 Data attribute type and role can be provided in the data table header.
 They can also be changed in the [File](../widgets/data/file.md) widget, while data role can also be modified with [Select Columns](../widgets/data/selectcolumns.md) widget.

 ### In a Nutshell

-- Orange can import any comma- or tab-delimited data file, or Excel's native files or Google Sheets document.
+- Arithmos can import any comma- or tab-delimited data file, or Excel's native files or Google Sheets document.
 Use [File](../widgets/data/file.md) widget to load the data and, if needed, define the class and meta attributes.
 - Types and roles can be set in the File widget.
 - Attribute names in the column header can be preceded with a label followed by a hash.
 Use c for class and m for meta attribute, i to ignore a column, w for weights column, and C, D, T, S for continuous, discrete, time, and string attribute types.
 Examples: C\#mph, mS\#name, i\#dummy.
-- An alternative to the hash notation is Orange's native format with three header rows: the first with attribute names, the second specifying the type (**continuous**, **discrete**, **time**, or **string**), and the third proving information on the attribute role (**class**, **meta**, **weight** or **ignore**).
+- An alternative to the hash notation is Arithmos's native format with three header rows: the first with attribute names, the second specifying the type (**continuous**, **discrete**, **time**, or **string**), and the third proving information on the attribute role (**class**, **meta**, **weight** or **ignore**).

 ## Data from Excel